Sidies/ranking_encoders/README.md

     │   │
     │   ├── tests          <- Scripts to test other python modules in the project │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
+    │   └── visualization  <- Scripts to create exploratory and results oriented
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------